Travelogue Bolivia 2003

 Thursday we came back from our four-day-trip, tired, sunburned and full of impressions.

 Till evening we had reached 4228m and stayed in the little village / town San Antonio de Lipez.
 Despite the altitude we played a very amusing game of volleyball with the locals.
-A wonderful sunset, moonrise and watching the moon and the stars (through the binoculars Priti sold me as she is right now in the plane back to London .
-A million thanks from me and all the people travelling with me, the local people I meet) rounded up the day.
+A wonderful sunset, moonrise and watching the moon and the stars (through the binoculars Priti sold me as she is right now in the plane back to London.
+A million thanks from me and all the people travelling with me and also the local people I meet and let use them) rounded up the day.
 I tell you that I will never travel again without binoculars.
 Did you know that the three stars making up the sword of Orion (at least that’s the way I call the stars under the belt) are actually binary stars and the middle one is a nebula?

 On the second day we reached the ghost town of Ruinas de San Antonio after a few kilometres.
 Here the people had searched for gold and silver since the sixteenth century, up to 5000 persons had been living here.
 But the devil was controlling the town (that’s at least what the inhabitants thought) men disappeared or got blind overnight.
 It is important to know, that for the locals mining is closely connected to the devil who is owner of the minerals.
 Even today miners sacrifice to the devil before entering the mines.
 Further down you will find more information about this.
 After too much of this strange stuff happened the people left San Antonio and moved to the new San Antonio where we had spent the night.
 Still noble metals are searched in the ruins but nobody spends the night there.
 They tried to resettle people there in the 70’s but did not succeed.